royabhrajyoti961-png/Airbnb-Price-Prediction-/README.md

 ├── Notebook_Experiments/ # Jupyter Exploratory Data Analysis & Modeling
 ├── templates/ & static/  # Flask Frontend Layouts
 ├── app.py                # Flask Deployment Engine
-└── streamlit_app.py      # Streamlit Deployment Engine
+└── streamlit_app.py      # Streamlit Deployment UI

 The purpose of this project is to predict the price of Airbnb rentals based on various features of the properties listed on the platform.
 The code in this repository is written in Python and uses several machine learning algorithms to train and test a predictive model.

 ## Introduction

 In today's fast-paced world, the way we travel and seek accommodations has undergone a remarkable transformation, thanks to platforms like Airbnb.
 This dynamic marketplace has empowered property owners and travellers, offering a diverse range of lodging options.
 However, one enduring challenge is setting the right price for a listing.
 Hosts aspire to optimize their earnings while ensuring competitive pricing, while guests seek value for their money.
 Balancing these interests can be intricate, and that's where the motivation for Airbnb price prediction comes in.

 ## Motivation